Mixture Martingales Revisited with Applications to Sequential Tests and Confidence Intervals: Projected Confidence Intervals

 In this section we investigate their use for computing confidence intervals on derived quantities of the form $f(\vmu)$, where $f : \mathbb R^K \to \mathbb R$ is some fixed function.
 Knowing that $\vmu \in \cC_t$, we can immediately conclude that $f(\vmu) \in \cI_t(\delta) \df \setc*{f(\vlambda)}{ \vlambda \in \cC_t}$.
 The interplay of the structure of the function $f$ and the shape of the confidence region $\cC_t$ will jointly determine the tightness of the \emph{projected confidence interval} $\cI_t(\delta)$.
 The principal challenge is to find, for each $f$ of interest, a statistically tight $\cC_t$ with a computationally tractable way of computing $\cI_t$.
 In this section we study two classes of examples, linear $f$ and minima/maxima.

-\subsection{Linear functions}
+\subsection{Linear Functions}

-In this section we consider an arbitrary linear function $f(\vmu) = \c^\top \vmu$ where $\c \in \mathbb R^K$.
+In this section we consider an arbitrary linear function $f(\vmu) = \v^\top \vmu$ where $\v \in \mathbb R^K$.
 We will derive our results in the Gaussian case because it admits revealing and explicit closed-form expressions.
 In that case the confidence region \eqref{centralRegion} is $\delta$-uniformly valid for $c=2$ and $d=4$ and $g = g_G$, as licensed by Corollary~\ref{corr:Gaussian}.
-The following two confidence intervals on $\c^\top \vmu$ follow from two extreme prior choices: a prior supported on all the singleton sets or on the full set.
+The following two confidence intervals on $\v^\top \vmu$ follow from two extreme choices of weight vectors: one supported on all the singleton sets and one supported on the full set.

-\begin{proposition}[Box] The following is a $\delta$-uniformly valid confidence interval on $\c^\top \vmu$
+\begin{proposition}[Box] The following is a $\delta$-uniformly valid confidence interval on $\v^\top \vmu$